paritytech/grandpa-bridge-gadget/README.md

 ### General Notes
 Every time we say “Merkle root/merkelize” we mean `keccak256` ordered merkle trie (`keccak_256_ordered_root` function in Substrate).

-### BridgeGadget Substrate Pallet
+### BEEFY Substrate Pallet

-- Tracks a list of secp256k1 public keys on-chain (BridgeGadget frame runtime).
+- Tracks a list of secp256k1 public keys on-chain (BEEFY frame runtime).
 - The pallet hooks up into the session lifecycle.
 - Whenever the set is signalled we add a digest item to the header which contains a list of all Public Keys
 - Stores the checkpoint (starting block), where we actually start this secondary protocol.
 - Migration for session keys (session pallet) is required to support this extra key.

-### BridgeGadgetToMMR Converter Pallet
+### BeefyToMmr Converter Pallet
-- Take the list of validators from the (BridgeGadget Pallet) and merkelize them once per epoch (probably right after session change is triggered)
+- Take the list of validators from the (BEEFY Pallet) and merkelize them once per epoch (probably right after session change is triggered)
 - Insert the merkle root hash of the secp256k1 public keys into the MMR

-### GrandpaBridgeGadget Service (Client)
+### BEEFY Service (Client)
-- On the client side Grandpa produces a stream of finalized events and our new component (not-Grandpa) should do:
+- On the client side Grandpa produces a stream of finalized events and our new component (BEEFY) should do:
   - Fetch the finalized block header
   - Retrieve the digest and update the Authority Set (Grandpa guarantees finalizing blocks that signal change).
   - Or assume there was no change and keep the previous one